 Instead of earning just 1 or 2 Points per dollar on my Amazon purchases with any of my 10 cards (as none of them has Amazon as a bonus category: usually bonus categories are food, gas, travel, etc.)…

 … I buy an Amazon gift card at my Metro grocery store, get 6 Marriott Points per dollar on the purchase (3 to 6 times more points for the same purchase!) and then use that gift card on Amazon.

 Voila!
-You can do that for all merchants who have branded gift cards available at grocery stores (the gift card racks have dozens of them: Netflix, Canadian Tire, Home Depot, Uber, etc.) and always multiply your earnings.
+You can do that for all merchants who have branded gift cards available at grocery stores (the gift card racks have dozens of them: Netflix, Canadian Tire, Home Depot, Ikea, Uber, etc.) and always multiply your earnings.
 Instead of paying with your card directly at those retailers and getting the non-bonused earn rate, you get the bonused earn rate by buying the gift card.

 It’s no effort: you already are going to the grocery store, just pick up gift cards.
 And use them when you go to the other retailers.